 People with ADPKD can develop cysts in organs other than the kidney, most commonly the liver.

 The number of liver cysts increases with age and with the severity of kidney cysts.
 Liver cysts are very rare in children and teenagers with ADPKD.
-But by the age of 30, one fifth of people with ADPKD have liver cysts, rising to nearly three quarters of people in their 60s.
+But by the age of 30, one in twenty people with ADPKD have liver cysts, rising to nearly three quarters of people in their 60s.

 Polycystic liver disease is more common in women than in men with ADPKD.
 In women, cysts not only occur at a younger age, but are larger and more numerous.
 This is thought to be because the female hormone oestrogen is involved in the development and growth of the cysts.

-Fortunately, liver cysts rarely cause any symptoms or liver problems for people with ADPKD, though the cysts may sometimes cause pain if they press against other organs.
-A minority of people will need surgery to reduce the size of the liver.
+Typically, liver cysts rarely cause symptoms or liver problems for people with ADPKD.
+However, the cysts may sometimes cause pain if they press against other organs or if they become infected.
+A few people will need surgery to treat an infected cyst or reduce the size of the liver.
 Very rarely, a liver transplant may be needed.

 Causes of liver cysts

 Liver cysts seem to be caused by the same genetic changes that lead to cysts in the kidney.
 In the liver, the cysts develop in the bile ducts or liver tubules rather than in liver cells.
 This means that liver cysts do not replace functioning cells and do not cause liver failure, even when they make the liver very large.

 Oestrogen, the female hormone, appears to be a factor in causing the development and growth of liver cysts.
 Women who have been pregnant are more likely than women who have never been pregnant to have liver cysts, as are women who have used oestrogen-containing contraception or hormone replacement therapy at the menopause.

 Symptoms of liver cysts

 Most people with polycystic liver disease have no symptoms, and the cysts are only found during an ultrasound scan.